wiris/thoth/mathtype-for-oxygen/README.md

 General:

+* **priority**: Mandatory string used to set the priority level of the notification.
 * **id**(*): Mandatory string used to identify any given notification.
 This identifier is necessary for the product internals, and must be unique.
 * **type**: Notification severity level.
 Valid values are "success", "info", "warning", "error".
 * **title**: Used as the notification title.